 Back in NSW, mum always paints the door the colour of the footy team in the final.
 Dad’s $1500 wooden front door!
-This year she’s gone blue and yellow, my sister’s in Perth.
-Everywhere I walk, its brown and yellow round here.
+This year she’s gone blue and yellow, my sister lives in Perth now.
+Everywhere I walk, it’s brown and yellow round here.

 People are running by with earphones in their ears.
 I can hear birds.
 It is spring!
 How did I not realise there were no birds for the past three months?
 They cut the tree down next door, the light reaches the mould in the bathroom now.
 Easy cleaning.
 More time to spend outside.